The Kiss (Hayez): Interpretation

-This painting has been regarded as a symbol of Italian Romanticism, of which it encompasses many features.
+The painting has been regarded as a symbol of Italian Romanticism of which it encompasses many features.
 On a more superficial level, the painting is the representation of a passionate kiss, which puts itself in accordance with the principles of Romanticism.
-Therefore, it emphasizes deep feelings rather than rational thought, and presents a reinterpretation and reevaluation of the Middle Ages in a patriotic and nostalgic tone.
-Some art historians also suggest that one of the political meanings that Il Bacio can carry is that a young Italian soldier, going off to fight for Italy against the Austro-Hungarian Empire, says goodbye to his love kissing her for one last time.
+Therefore, it emphasizes deep feelings rather than rational thought and presents a reinterpretation and reevaluation of the Middle Ages in a patriotic and nostalgic tone.
+Some art historians also suggest that one of the political meanings that the painting can carry is that a young Italian soldier, going off to fight for Italy against Austria and saying goodbye to his love kissing her for one last time.

-On a deeper level, the painting symbolizes the romantic, nationalist and patriotic ideals of the Risorgimento; this interpretation is endorsed by several iconographic elements.
+On a deeper level, the painting symbolizes the romantic, nationalist and patriotic ideals of Italian unification, an interpretation that is endorsed by several iconographic elements.

-The imminent farewell between the lovers is suggested by the man’s foot temporarily resting on the step and the tight grasp with which his beloved is holding him.
-This represents both the necessity that he must leave whilst showing the danger of being a patriot.
-Other elements are the dagger hidden in the mantle, a sign of the imminent rebellion against the Habsburg invader, and the date of the painting (1859), the year of the second war of independence.
-However the most obvious allegory in the painting is its chromatic range, which summarizes the political changes that involved Italy in the 19th century.
-In the Brera version, the blue of the woman's dress and the bright red of the young man's tights allude to the colors in the French flag.
+The imminent farewell between the lovers is suggested by the man's foot temporarily resting on the step and the tight grasp with which his beloved is holding him.
+That represents the necessity that he must leave and shows the danger of being a patriot.
+Other elements are the dagger hidden in the mantle, a sign of the imminent rebellion against the Habsburg invader and the date of the painting (1859, the year of the Second Italian War of Independence).
+However, the most obvious allegory in the painting is its chromatic range, which summarizes the political changes that involved Italy in the 19th century.
+In the Brera version, the blue of the woman's dress and the bright red of the young man's tights allude to the colours of the French flag.

-Hayez intended to pay tribute to the French nation, now allied with Italy.
+Hayez intended to pay tribute to France, which was now allied with Italy.
 In the three subsequent versions the allegorical-patriotic connotations became even more obvious: in the 1861 version, the dress of the girl assumed a neutral white tone, as a tribute to the proclamation of the Kingdom of Italy.
-In the fourth version, Italy manifests itself instead in the clothes of the man, who now wears a green cloak, symbolizing the Italian national banner.
+In the fourth version, Italy manifests itself instead in the clothes of the man, who now wears a green cloak symbolising the Italian flag.

 Legacy

 The Kiss has enjoyed extensive popularity from its exhibition onward, especially in Italy, and has been the subject of much commentary.
-In the 1920s the art director of Perugina, one of Italy's leading chocolate manufacturers, revised the image of the painting and created the typical blue box of the popular "Baci" chocolates with the picture of two lovers.
+In the 1920s, the art director of Perugina, one of Italy's leading chocolate manufacturers, revised the image of the painting and created the typical blue box of the popular "Baci" chocolates with the picture of two lovers.
 In 1954 the great Italian director Luchino Visconti took inspiration from the painting for one of the leading scenes of his masterpiece movie, Senso.